phitsc/drawskrit/README.md

 ### Shapes

 Shapes are the main drawing instructions.
-Some of the shapes can be specified not only by their name, but also by an equivalent "symbol" (which can be made up by one or more symbols).
+Some of the shapes can be specified not only by their name, but also by an equivalent "symbol" (which can be made up by one or more characters).

 The supported shapes are: